scriptin/scriptin.github.io/_posts/2013-05-08-vagrant-chef-intro.md

 end
 {% endhighlight %}

-- Line 1: With `&&` (logical AND) operator we check that both `node["css_directory"]` and `node["pygments_css_file"]` values are present.
+- Line 1: Check that both `node["css_directory"]` and `node["pygments_css_file"]` values are present.
 - Line 7: Concatenate directory path with file name in a safe way using Ruby's `File` module and store it in `pygments_css_file` variable.
 - Lines 9-13: Create, but not execute right away, a task of generating a CSS file.
   - Line 9: Using `execute` resource, give task a name `generate-pygments-css` to use later.
   - Line 10: Specify a command itself.
 Here we use Ruby's string interpolation mechanism to inject file name.
-  - Line 11: Do not execute the task if file is not empty `File.size?()` checks exactly that.
+  - Line 11: Do not execute the task if file is not empty - `File.size?()` checks exactly that.
   - Line 12: Do not execute task right now, just create it and save for later.
 - Lines 15-18: Create an empty file if there isn't one and then execute a task created just before.
   - Line 15: Using `file` resource with a file name - this is similar to using `directory` resourse.
-  - Line 16: I think you can guess.
   - Line 17: Notify another resource to perform some action.
 In this case we notifying the task we created before to perform `:run` action right now (`:immediately`).

 We've used two new resources: `file` and `execute`.
 I recommend you to read [documentation about resources][Resource] to understand that they do.
-There's a lot of resources which you will conctantly use in your recipes.
+There's a lot of resources which you will constantly use in your recipes.

 Here is the full version of `./chef/cookbooks/pygments/recipes/default.rb`: